Since I was a kid learning to ski in northern New Jersey, I have dreamed of skiing in Colorado.

 Dinner at Union Station

-Originally opened as a train station in 1881 and has undergone significant renovations as recently as 2014, Denver's Union Station has evolved from an old transportation hub to an attractive entertainment district.
+Originally opened as a train station in 1881 and has undergone significant renovations since 2014, Denver's Union Station has evolved from an old transportation hub to an attractive entertainment district.

 The interior of the main building is beautiful; indeed one of the best-looking train station waiting rooms I've ever seen.

 In the winter, you can also catch an Amtrak train to Winter Park for a day of skiing or snowboarding.
 For more info on the best ski resorts in Colorado and the U.S., check out Bluehouse Skis.